 - The notes column provides examples and further detail for some learning outcomes.
-All exemplars contained in the specification are for illustration only and do not constitute an exhaustive list - The notation column shows notation and terminology that learners are expected to know, understand and be able to use - The exclusions column lists content which will • not be tested, for the avoidance of doubt when interpreting learning outcomes.
+All exemplars contained in the specification are for illustration only and do not constitute an exhaustive list. - The notation column shows notation and terminology that learners are expected to know, understand and be able to use. - The exclusions column lists content which will not be tested, for the avoidance of doubt when interpreting learning outcomes.

 2f.
-Content of A Level Mathematics B (MEI)
+Content of AS Level in Mathematics B (MEI)

-1 Specification Ref.
-Learning outcomes Notes Notation www.mymathsu Exclusions PURE MATH HEMATICS: PROOF (1) Proof Mp1 Understand and be able to use the structure of mathematical proof.
+Specification ecification Ref.
+Learning outcomes Notes Notation Exclusions - PURE MA ATHEMATICS: PROOF Proof Mp1 Understand and be able to use the structure of mathematical proof.
 Use methods of proof, including proof by deduction and proof by exhaustion.
 Proceeding from given assumptions through a series of logical steps to a conclusion. p2 Be able to disprove a conjecture by the use of a counter example.
-PURE MATH HEMATICS: PROOF (2) Proof р3 Understand and be able to use proof by contradiction.
-Including proof of the irrationality of $\sqrt{2}$ and the infinity of primes, and application to unfamiliar proofs.
+PURE MA THEMATICS: ALGEBRA Algebraic language Solution of equations Be able to solve linear equations in one unknown.
+Including those containing brackets, fractions and the unknown on both sides of the equation.
+Be able to change the subject of a formula.
+Including cases where the new subject appears on both sides of the original formula, and cases involving squares, square roots and reciprocals.